 Before agreeing to a loan contract, consider if your commercial property interest rates will change over time.
 Given the typical costs associated with commercial real estate, even a small change can mean tens of thousands of dollars are taken off (or added to) your bottom line.

-Variable — sometimes referred to as a floating mortgage rate or an adjustable-rate mortgage (ARM) — interest changes with the current market rates.
+Variable interest rates — sometimes referred to as floating mortgage rates or adjustable-rate mortgages (ARM) — change with the current market.
 These are common with commercial real estate loans.

-You’ll agree upon your rate term with your lender and the rate will reset periodically according to the terms of your agreement.
-Be wary of this when agreeing to a contract, because changes in the economy can either increase or decrease your monthly payment going forward.
+In these cases, you’ll agree upon your rate term with your lender, and the rate will reset periodically according to the terms of your agreement.
+Be wary of this when agreeing to a contract because economic changes can either increase or decrease your monthly payment.

-Most common fixed-rate mortgages are paid off using an amortization schedule.
-Interest and fees associated with these loans are rolled into the principal amount and paid off in equal payments until the end of the term.
+Most fixed-rate mortgages are paid off using an amortization schedule.
+Interest and fees associated with these loans are rolled into the principal amount and paid off in equal installments until the end of the term.

-Interest is front-loaded, meaning your payment will consist of less of the principal amount at the beginning of your repayment term.
-As the loan matures, the ratio flips and you’ll begin paying down more of the principal balance.
+Interest is front-loaded, meaning your payment will go toward mostly interest at the beginning of your repayment term.
+Then, as the loan matures, the ratio flips, and you’ll begin paying down more of the principal balance.

 Small Business Tip:

 Most amortized loans allow you to make extra, targeted payments on the principal balance.
-Adding $100 or more a month toward your principal can save you thousands in interest.
-But beware, some lenders may charge prepayment fees that decrease over time, protecting them from missing out on too much of the profit.
+Adding $100 or more monthly toward your principal can save you thousands in interest.
+But beware, some lenders may charge prepayment penalties.

 Some lenders offer interest-only loans, also known as bullet loans, which require you to pay only the interest during repayment.
 This can be attractive to borrowers who need to jump on a property before it’s off the market, need a commercial construction loan to build up value in a tract of land or could use cash to invest in their business.

-However, be aware that the entirety of the original principal is due at loan maturity.
-If you can’t refinance the loan, you’ll have to pay off a huge lump sum.
+However, be aware that if you can’t sell the property or refinance the loan, you’ll have to pay off a considerable lump sum.

 Related ArticlesHere’s more info from our experts to help your small business thrive.

-Documents You’ll Need to Get Affordable Commercial Real Estate Loan Rates
+Documents to Apply for Affordable Commercial Real Estate Loan Rates

 During the application and underwriting process, you’ll be asked to provide documentation and other information to help your lender assess the risk in funding your real estate purchase.

 To get the best possible commercial property mortgage rates, your documentation should give your lender a clear picture of your business.
-If the lender has any doubt in your ability to pay off the debt, it can lead them to raise rates or deny you the commercial real estate loan.
+If the lender doubts your ability to pay off the debt, it can lead them to raise rates or deny you the commercial real estate loan.

-Before applying, make sure to have the following documents:
+Before applying, make sure to have the following:

-Property info (building type, appraised value, location, square footage, etc.)
+Property information (building type, appraised value, location, square footage, etc.)

 Personal and business tax returns